jpfleischer/DB-Legends-Sound-Extraction-Tool/README.md

 7 - I recommend converting the .wav files to .ogg as they'd be taking up potentially 10x the space otherwise.

 The streamingassetbundles folder includes assets, movies and sound files of types I couldn't directly extract, they'll be put in the right folders.
-The Sound Effects folder might include story lines, you'll have to listen to them individually.

 Author Note: